sybrew/the-seo-framework/readme.txt

 **For translators:**
 	* **Changed:**
 		* We've changed various instances of "tags", which should've been "meta tags".
-		* "Two parts" should've been "three parts"; we've made it "multiple parts" to future-proof it.
+		* "Two parts" should've been "three parts"; we've decided to make it "multiple parts" to future-proof it.

 **For developers:**
 	* **File changes:**